Kinfernopixel/Kitchen-Recipes/README.md

-# Kitchen Recipes
+🍽️ Kitchen Recipes

-This project is a small static website showcasing a few simple recipes.
-It was created for learning and demonstration purposes.
+Kitchen Recipes is a lightweight static website designed to showcase a collection of simple, delicious recipes.
+This project was built as a hands-on exercise in HTML and CSS, and serves as a demonstration of clean web design and file organization.

-## Project Structure
+📁 Project Structure

-- `index.html` - Home page listing the recipes.
+index.html – The homepage, featuring a curated list of recipes. recipes/ – A directory containing individual HTML pages for each recipe. images/ – A collection of images visually enriching the recipe pages. styles.css – A centralized stylesheet providing consistent styling across the site.

-- `recipes/` - Folder containing an HTML page for each recipe.
+🚀 How to View the Site
-- `images/` - Images used by the recipe pages.
+To explore the website locally:

-- `styles.css` - Shared style sheet applied across all pages.
+Open the index.html file in any modern web browser.

-## Opening the Site
+Click on any recipe to view its detailed page within the recipes/ folder.

-You can open the site locally by opening `index.html` in your web browser.
-Each recipe links to its own page within the `recipes/` directory.
-No web server is required; simply double-click the file or open it through your editor's live preview.
+No local server setup is required — just double-click the file or use your code editor’s live preview feature.